Titris Hoyuk: Archaeology

-Work was restricted to non-elite areas, in the Lower Town (which extends east and west of the main mound) and in the Outer Town (north of the main mound) with one sounding on the main mound.
-A small modern village lies adjacent to the east.
+Eight seasons of excavation (with one study season) were conducted and directed by Guillermo Algaze between 1991 and 1999.
+Work in these excavations was restricted to non-elite areas, in the Lower Town (which extends east and west of the main mound) and in the Outer Town (north of the main mound) with one sounding on the main mound.
 Over 16 hectares of the site were subjected to a magnetometry survey.
-Eight seasons of excavation (with one study season) were conducted and directed by Guillermo Algaze.